 The PROW network provides equestrians with off-road routes on which to enjoy their recreational activity.
 It is, however, a network that has become fragmented by the highway network so that non-motorised users have to use busy roads to access these rights of way.
 Equestrians are particularly affected by this fragmentation.
 Horse riders have access to only 22% of the total PROW network and carriage drivers have access to 5% - see section 2 on Countryside, Access and Rights of Way.
 Once development takes place there is often a knock-on effect requiring equestrians to use busy carriageways, which were once quiet lanes to access safe off-road routes.
 This means coping with HGVs, noiseless electric cars, speeding traffic and vehicle drivers unused to horses.
 Rural roads which are narrow with poor visibility can be just as risky to negotiate for the same reasons.

-1 in 5 incidents resulted in cars colliding with horses.
+1 in 5 incidents were a result of cars colliding with horses.

-30% of riders reported road rage abuse (source: BHS Accidents and Incidents)

-National Driver Offender

-Schemes will in future recognise horse riders as vulnerable road users within all their courses, including the Speed Awarness Course.
+30% of riders reported road rage abuse, but many more incidents go unreported.
+National Driver Offender Schemes will in future recognise horse riders as vulnerable road users within all their courses, including the Speed Awarness Course.